-A radiological survey of the private, residential property at 27 Schlosser Drive, Rochelle Park, New Jersey, was conducted on July 14, 1991 and is summarized in this report.
-A local resident reported that material from the MCW was used for top soil on this property.
+A radiological survey of the private, residential property at 37 Schlosser Drive, Rochelle Park, New Jersey, was conducted on July 14, 1991 and is summarized in this report.
+The owner reported that material from the MCW was used for top soil on the property.